Biomedical Optics Express

 Combining anatomical information from high resolution imaging modalities to guide near-infrared spectral tomography (NIRST) is an efficient strategy for improving the quality of the reconstructed spectral images.
 A new approach for incorporating image information directly into the inversion matrix regularization was examined using Direct Regularization from Images (DRI), which encodes the gray-scale data into the NIRST image reconstruction problem.
 This process has the benefit of eliminating user intervention such as image segmentation of distinct regions.
 Specifically, the Dynamic Contrast Enhanced Magnetic Resonance (DCE-MR) image intensity value differences within the anatomical image were used to implement an exponentially-weighted regularization function between the image pixels.
 The algorithm was validated using simulated reconstructions with noise, and the results showed that spatial resolution and robustness of the reconstructed images were significantly improved by appropriate choice of the regularization weight parameters.
 The proposed approach was also tested on in vivo breast data acquired in a recent clinical trial combining NIRST / MRI for cancer tumor characterization.
 Relative to the standard “no priors” diffuse recovery, the contrast of the tumor to the normal surrounding tissue increased from 2.4 to 3.6, and the difference between the tumor size segmented from DCE-MR images and reconstructed optical images decreased from 18% to 6%, while there was an overall decrease in surface artifacts.

 Zhang, Limin; Zhao, Yan; Jiang, Shudong; Pogue, Brian W.; and Paulsen, Keith, "Direct Regularization from Co-Registered Anatomical Images for MRI-Guided Near-Infrared Spectral Tomographic Image Reconstruction" (2015).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1335.